Major Project I

 1) User Insights

 Upon completing all data collection and analysis, we moved on to developing user insights from our user interviewers.
+This task did not take too long as we there wasn't a huge amount of work to do and we all understood our data pretty well to develop user insights.

 Affinity Diagram